 Over half the world’s agricultural production comes from only three crops.
 Let’s bring greater agrobiodiversity to global supply chains.

-Our FACT (Food, Agrobiodiversity, Clarity, and Transparency) Accelerator believes that the marketplace can accelerate change in our food systems by providing purchasers (and consumers) with more information and visibility into how food is grown, produced, and comes to market.
+Our FACT (Food, Agrobiodiversity, Clarity, and Transparency) Activator believes that the marketplace can accelerate change in our food systems by providing purchasers (and consumers) with more information and visibility into how food is grown, produced, and comes to market.

 A well-told story helps buyers across the value chain make purchases aligned with their values and support the food system they’d like to see.
 In pursuit of this vision, international food and agriculture experts defined 10 Principles for Agrobiodiversity, conducted three transparent supply chain pilots—fonio in West Africa, small millets in India, and amaranth in Mexico—and built Supply Chain Self-Assessment Tools to support food companies in using more diverse ingredients.